adibhosaleunb/SWE4213-Examples/Unit1/Activity4/README.md

 # Activity 4
 The goal of this activity is to teach you about authentication with JWT.
-Included in this folder is a very simple application that has authentication working.
+Included in this folder is a demo application that has authentication working.
+Spend some time looking over the code to make sure that you understand how it is working.

 **Todo 1:** Run `npm install` to install all of the necessary dependencies.